NASA-AMMOS/slim/docs/guides/software-lifecycle/security/secrets-detection/README.md

 ## Introduction

-**Background**: Sensitive information like API keys, passwords, or tokens may inadvertently be getting committed into your repository.
+**Background**: Sensitive information like API keys, passwords or tokens may inadvertently be committed to your repository.
 Such slip-ups can pose significant security risks.
-We recommend not only scanning for sensitive information recurringly, but preventing sensitive information from getting infused in the first place.
-To support these goals, we recommend a tool called [detect-secrets](https://github.com/Yelp/detect-secrets) to mitigate these risks.
-It scans for common sensitive information categories like passwords, high-entropy entries that may contain sensitive information, and a plugin system that supports customization.
-It's compatible for use in continuous integration pipelines and execution on local-developer machines.
-It has a "baseline file" approach, leveraging `.secrets.baseline`, that streamlines the management of legitimate secrets and reduces false positives.
-This helps both new and established projects detect and prevent secrets getting into source code.
+We recommend not only recurring scans for sensitive information, but proactively preventing sensitive information from getting infused.
+To support these goals, we recommend a tool called [detect-secrets](https://github.com/Yelp/detect-secrets) that mitigates these risks.
+It scans for common sensitive information categories like passwords and other high-entropy values that contain sensitive data.
+It also provides a plugin system to support additional customization.
+It's fast for use in continuous integration pipelines and quickly executes on local-developer machines.
+It has a "baseline file" approach, leveraging `.secrets.baseline`, that streamlines management of legitimate secrets and reduces false positives.
+This helps both new and established projects detect and prevent secrets getting from entering the code base.

 **Use Cases**:
 - Finding and preventing commits of sensitive information such as: